Powers and duties

-- Q5.
-Does the signer always have to be in my physical presence when I notarize their document?
+Q5.
+Does the signer always have to be in my physical presence when I notarize a document?

-- A5.
+A5.
 Yes.
 For every type of notarization, state law requires that the signer appear in the physical presence of the notary.
-You must also have satisfactory evidence of identity (evidence that the signer is who s/he says s/he is).
+You must also have satisfactory evidence of identity- evidence that signers are who they say they are.
 Violations of this requirement are the reason for more than half of all complaints filed against notaries.

 Acceptable identification must: